createcandle/configuration-files/boot/readme.txt

 Alternatively, you can connect a monitor and keyboard.
 Then pressing CTRL-ALT-F3 should reveal the shell.

-# RECOVERY
+# EMERGENCY RECOVERY
-If you are having a lot of trouble, you can try using the recovery version of cmdline.txt.
+If you are having a lot of trouble, and none of the tools mentioned below help, then as a last ditch attempt you can try using the recovery version of cmdline.txt.
 It will boot the system into a bash shell.
 Note that the filesystem will be in read-only mode, but you can remount it if you need to make changes:

 sudo mount -o remount,rw /dev/mmcblk0p2 /